 The site’s most striking feature, the sharply limited plateau, is also becoming its biggest threat.
 The limited space, combined with a steadily increasing population, has concentrated development pressures in the historic town.
 Several significant structures have been lost or damaged through redevelopment in recent years and the ancient street pattern and views from and to the site are under threat from new construction.

-Inclusion on the 2016 World Monuments Watch highlights the need for urgent urban planning to integrate new development that meets community requirements with minimal damage to the historic fabric of Amedy.
-This site presents an exciting opportunity to increase local skills in recording and managing historic sites, which can be transferred throughout the region, at the same time as providing detailed planning and documentation for Amedy.
+Inclusion on the 2016 World Monuments Watch highlights the need for urgent urban planning to integrate new development that meets community requirements with minimal damage to the historic fabric of Amedi.
+This site presents an exciting opportunity to increase local skills in recording and managing historic sites, which can be transferred throughout the region, at the same time as providing detailed planning and documentation for Amedi.

 Since the Watch

-Soon after the announcement of the 2016 Watch, the Governor of the Duhok Governorate pledged a monthly expenditure devoted to documentation efforts at Amedy.
-A committee of engineers, architects, and surveyors is to lead the documentation efforts, while the Amedy town council will provide equipment and an office for the team.
+Soon after the announcement of the 2016 Watch, the Governor of the Duhok Governorate pledged a monthly expenditure devoted to documentation efforts at Amedi.
+A committee of engineers, architects, and surveyors is to lead the documentation efforts, while the Amedi town council will provide equipment and an office for the team.

-In 2019, WMF also began working on a series of workshops and engagement activities to build conservation skills and knowledge of traditional construction techniques in the area.
+In 2021, in the framework of ILUCIDARE, WMF will work on a series of workshops and engagement activities to build conservation skills and knowledge of traditional construction techniques in the area.